 Krueng Sabee River approximately three kilometers south of the town of Calang (Aceh Jaya district capital) has a specific sandy, white sand beach.
 Sometimes when the dry season flows into a shallow river raises the sand dune as the beach in the middle of the river.
-At the beginning of the 20th century, the river flow as told by the village’s parents is still clear, the surrounding river is still covered with virgin forests that connect to the mountains of Seulawah in the North to Leuser in the South, even if withdrawn.
-The connection to the southern tip of Sumatra encompasses the whole range of Bukit Barisan Mountains.
+At the beginning of the 20th century, the river flow as told by the village’s parents is still clear, the surrounding river is still covered with virgin forests that connect the mountains of Seulawah in the North to Leuser in the South, even if withdrawn.
+The connection to the southern tip of Sumatra encompasses the whole range of the Bukit Barisan Mountains.
 On the sand dune, if stuck in the form of twigs and foliage when lifted there are fresh shrimp or fish.
-Nature gave everything that time.
+Nature gave everything at that time.

-Nekmi (my grandmother) recounted as told by Neknyang (great-grandmother) that one morning, some of the children of Mon Mata village wanted to see “Aneuk Lacoe” which may be our current language equivalent is dwarf or hobbit.
+Nekmi (my grandmother) recounted as told by Neknyang (great-grandmother) that one morning, some of the children of Mon Mata village wanted to see “Aneuk Lacoe” which maybe our current language equivalent is dwarf or hobbit.
 They weave some rattan into a bracelet, then they throw the bracelets on the sand beach in the middle of the river and hide towards the farther.
-For a long time, they hid until almost bored, suddenly from a distance appeared some dwarves who just treated, they had fun with the bracelet.
+For a long time, they hid until almost bored, suddenly from a distance appeared some dwarves who were just treated, they had fun with the bracelet.
 Put it into the hand then to the foot.
 They are so excited about the toy.

 “Aneuk Lacoe” is a sight that is magical, as well as amazing for the children of Mon Mata village, they are believed to have the magic and ability to talk to animals in the forest.
 But unlike other tribes in Aceh, they do not mix and choose to avoid civilization.
 The size of “Aneuk Lacoe” was according to eyewitness accounts never reached one meter, mostly just as high as the five-year-old toddler.
 But do not question their ability, so heard footsteps or broken twigs trampled they will soon escape into the forest.
 They can only look from a distance without ever getting close.